shopware/docs/guides/hosting/performance/performance-tweaks.md

 ## Cache ID

-The Shopware cache has a global cache id to clear the cache faster and work in a cluster setup.
-This cache id is saved in the database and will only be changed when the cache is cleared.
+The Shopware cache has a global cache ID to clear the cache faster and work in a cluster setup.
+This cache ID is saved in the database and will only be changed when the cache is cleared.
 This ensures that the new cache is used and the message queue can clean the old folder.
-If this functionality is not used, this cache id can also be hardcoded `SHOPWARE_CACHE_ID=foo` in the `.env` to save one SQL query on each request.
+If this functionality is not used, this cache ID can also be hardcoded `SHOPWARE_CACHE_ID=foo` in the `.env` to save one SQL query on each request.

 ## .env.local.php